News and reports from the Department of Energy.

 Energy

-The U.S. Department of Energy (DOE) has announced an allocation of $10.2 million for four projects aimed at advancing cost-effective and environmentally responsible processes to produce and refine critical minerals and materials within the United States.
-This funding, part of the Bipartisan Infrastructure Law, is intended to develop new and alternative supplies from domestic resources, thereby reducing dependence on foreign sources.
+The U.S. Department of Energy (DOE) has announced a $5.5 million investment in six projects aimed at advancing processes to produce and refine critical minerals and materials domestically.
+This funding, part of President Biden’s Investing in America agenda, seeks to reduce reliance on foreign sources by developing technologies that use predominantly domestic supplies.

 Energy